birdybro/MkDocs_MiSTer_old/docs/developer/principles.md

 When instantiating this module, this dev added a comment to the end of all of her Inputs and Outputs.
 One shouldn't assume everyone else knows that `hclk` is `Horizontal clock phase 2` even if the name makes sense to yourself.
 Other good examples of good comments are separating sections of assignments or port instantiations by category, or explaining the "Why" behind a particularly unintuitive section of code.

-## Align ends, assignments, and more
+## Align ends, assignments, and proper indentation

 Try to keep similar elements in our code aligned for readability purposes, for example, in the [EEPROM_24C0x.sv](https://github.com/MiSTer-devel/NES_MiSTer/blob/8dddb6cc01a2a2854a444838e0cfe5a17338060f/rtl/EEPROM_24C0x.sv){target=_blank} file from NES_MiSTer, this: